Workshops & Events

 Hunger Mountain Co-op exists to create and sustain a vibrant community of healthy individuals, sustainable local food systems, and thriving cooperative commerce.

-We host a variety of events, all listed on the calendar below, including product demos led by our demo coordinator and many of our local vendors, educational wine and cheese tastings, Co-op council meetings, storewide community or sales events and more.
-Check out the calendar for all the info.
+We host a variety of events, including product demos led by our demo coordinator and many of our local vendors, educational wine & cheese tastings, tabling with area nonprofits, Co-op council meetings, and more.
+Check out the calendar below for all the details.

 - 01February 1, 2019https://hungermountain.coop/event/red-door-bakery-2-2-2-2-2-2-2-2-3-2-2-2-2-2-2-2-2-2-3-2-2-2-2-2-2-2-2-2-2-2-2-2-2-2-2/